Skip to main content

 Chest Pain Center

-Data is an important component of systems of care.
-It allows participants to understand how the system is functioning and ensures that patients receive the highest quality of care throughout the continuum.1 Integration of Stroke and STEMI systems of care into the existing Trauma system will include a statewide registry to collect data in order evaluate system performance and support regional performance improvement and patient care/outcomes.
-Discussion is ongoing.
+• Yes, as noted in the document, data is an important component of systems of care.
+It allows participants to understand how the system is functioning and ensures that patients receive the highest quality of care throughout the continuum.1 The goal is to have an integrated data collection system that allows for seamless integration.
 More information will be available as planning and implementation moves forward.

 STEMI Certification/Accreditation Links: